 * Visit indoor rotating nature-inspired multimedia art exhibits in the Glyndor Gallery.

-* Wave Hill’s newly renovated onsite parking lot is open, and the offsite lot—the Riverdale Park Parking Lot—is only two minutes from Wave Hill’s front entrance by car if the onsite lot is full when you arrive.
-Riverdale Metro North Station is a 15 minute walk.
+🚙 Wave Hill’s newly renovated onsite parking lot is open ($13), and the offsite lot—the Riverdale Park Parking Lot—is only two minutes from Wave Hill’s front entrance by car if the onsite lot is full when you arrive.

 🍽 The delicious Café has grab-and-go items, snacks and beverages and outdoor seating on a lovely terrace.
-Or bing your own food to a picnic area by the art gallery.
+Or bring your own food to a picnic area by the art gallery.